 2. Ensure promotion & tenure processes recognize and reward service and outreach

-Update: The Institute for Community Engagement's Internal Advisory Board includes Bob Klein, PhD, Associate Dean for Professional Development and Faculty Affairs, who oversees the promotion and tenure process for the KU School of Medicine.
+Update: The Institute for Community Engagement's Internal Advisory Board includes Bob Klein, PhD, Vice Chancellor for Academic Affairs and Dean of Graduate Studies, who oversees the promotion and tenure process for the KU School of Medicine.

 3. Drive institutional recognition for outreach activities